RetroDECK/ES-DE/USERGUIDE-DEV.md

 **ScreenScraper password**

 The password as registered on screenscraper.fr.
 This is masked using asterisks on the screen, and the password input field will be blank when attempting to update an existing password.
 This is by design and not a bug.
 Be aware that the es_settings.xml file contains the password in clear text.

+**Use this account for ScreenScraper**

+Whether to use the account that has been configured.
+If this is disabled, the username and password setup on this screen will be ignored during scraping.
+This can be useful if you have scraping issues and want to check whether it's related to your account or if it's a general problem.
+Note that screenscraper.fr does not seem to return a proper error message regarding incorrect username and password, but starting ES-DE with the --debug flag will indicate in the log file whether the username was included in the server response.

 #### Content settings